top of page

 **The Band also has in our possession The Original VOX Super Continental Organ that was used at The Scene in the late 60's and early 70's by the late Gary Agers.
 Also Gary Pennington played it during his time with No Deposit and many others did as well before him,, it was sweet, sweet music hearing that VOX running thru that true Leslie Amp, and was that thing ever heavy, wow.

 It is the exact same model used by the famous Doors, Grassroots, Paul Revere and the Raiders Band on their Hit Songs Louie, Louie - Good Thing - Just Like Me etc. WOW!!
-Too Cool and we still have it and we plan to donate it to The Monroe County Historical Society later on down the line, There was only 1,500 Super Continental Organs made and it is now at least 50 years old!
+Too Cool and we still have it and we plan to donate it to The Monroe County Historical Society if they ever allow No Deposit Band to be a part of History they have on display from other Bands, But Haters are Gonna Hate, There was only 1,500 Super Continental Organs made and it is now at least 50 years old!
 If those keys could only talk,, Hmmmm.

 **After High School in 1974 the band broke up and everyone went their separate ways.
 Then by chance in 2014 Mark Wheat got the Original NDB reunited after 40 years and thus began a new chapter of Rock N Roll in Tompkinsville KY!
 We started out again preforming with the original members but it was just not to be, too many life things prohibited us to remain together,, but No Deposit Band survived and it has kept the Original Dream that Mark Wheat & Jackie Hagan had to a have Rock Band still going!